bvonboyen/bvonboyen.github.io/_posts/2025-10-24-artificial-intelligence.md

 tags: [transformation, conceptual]
 ---

 What is artificial intelligence?
-What is the hype?
+Why the hype?
 How is it used?

 According to **ISO/IEC 22989:2022**,